rivvalue/voia-docs/FULL_VOC_ROADMAP.md

 ---

-This roadmap transforms the current Voxa demonstration into an enterprise-grade Voice of Client Agent platform while maintaining the proven architecture and AI capabilities already developed.
+This roadmap transforms the current Vocsa demonstration into an enterprise-grade Voice of Client Agent platform while maintaining the proven architecture and AI capabilities already developed.